There’s more than one Penang night market (or Penang pasar malam)! Or rather, there seems to be a different one on every day of the week!

 Conclusion

 Penang night markets may not have air-conditioning like Penang shopping malls.
-But that doesn’t discourage people from visiting them!
+But that should not discourage you from visiting them.
+Especially if you’ve never experienced a Malaysian night market before.

 Other posts you might like: